Build guide

 Gather parts for the tool

-Tool body (printed), hotend, small fan, big fan, probe, connectors, crimps, power wires (silicone), signal wires, M2.5 screws, pcb. -
+Tool body (printed), hotend, small fan, big fan, probe, connectors, crimps, power wires (silicone), signal wires, M2.5 x 6mm screws, pcb. -

 Tighten the heat break